-So this really an exercise, just to show you what states don’t have an income tax.
+So this is really an exercise, just to show you what states don’t have an income tax.
 There are actually seven (with a total of nine that tax in a separate way).

-Let me explain: Seven don’t have any type of personal income tax.
+Seven don’t have any type of personal income tax.

 Those states are Alaska, Washington, Nevada, South Dakota, Wyoming, Texas, Tennessee, Florida, and New Hampshire.
 So I said seven, but I actually wrote nine.

-So if you have wages, if you have retirement income, if you have investment income, in some of these you’re not paying a tax on the state level.
-On the federal you still will.
-So if moving makes sense to you, consider this in your evaluation.
+So if you have wages, if you have retirement income, investment income, in some of these states you’re not paying a tax on the state level.
+You will still be taxed at the Federal level though.